-Interstate 85 cuts across the northwest corner of the state of South Carolina, taking travelers past the now-infamous Peachoid of Gaffney through the foothills of the Blue Ridge Mountains to the Georgia state line.
+Interstate 85 cuts across the northwest corner of the state of South Carolina, taking travelers past the famed Peachoid of Gaffney through the foothills of the Blue Ridge Mountains to the Georgia state line.

-There are countless places large and small to stop on your trek through the Palmetto State, but here a few stops, just a few miles off Interstate 85, that we think you won't want to miss.
+There are countless places large and small to stop on your trek through the Palmetto State, but here are a few stops, just a few miles off Interstate 85, that we think you won't want to miss.

 Kings Mountain National Military Park and State Park, Blacksburg

 Coming from the north, your best bet is to take Exit 2 off I-85 while you are still in North Carolina and head south on 216 to Battleground Road, which leads to national and state parks dedicated to one of the first Patriot victories in South Carolina.
 Considered the "turning point" of the Revolutionary War in the South, the Battle of Kings Mountain on Oct.
-7, 1780, came on the heels of defeats of the Continental Army in Charleston and Camden.
+7, 1780 came on the heels of defeats of the Continental Army in Charleston and Camden.
 The national park offers a 25-minute film about the battle, exhibits and a 1.5-mile, self-guided battlefield tour.
 If you need a good stretch of the legs, there are 16 miles of hiking trails.
-The state park also has miles of trails, equestrian facilities, fishing lakes with boat rentals and the popular Living History Farm - a replica of a typical 19th century farm, including a house and barn, with cows and chickens.
+The nearby state park also has miles of trails, equestrian facilities, fishing lakes with boat rentals and the popular Living History Farm - a replica of a typical 19th century farm, including a house and barn with cows and chickens.

 After you cross SC Scenic Highway 11 heading south on I-85 you will see one of the state's most famous man-made attractions, at least for fans of the Netflix series "House of Cards."
 The Gaffney Peachoid water tower was built in 1981 by the Board of Public Works.
 Its design celebrates the top crop of the area, but its resemblance to another object often makes it the, um, butt of jokes.
 Look to your right just past Mile Marker 92.

 Speaking of peaches, the Roger Milliken Center campus is located on a former peach orchard and has 600 of the beautifully landscaped acres around.
 The company says it is the largest corporate greenspace in the Southeast.
 The arboretum was the brainchild of textile magnate Milliken and includes open fields, groves and trees, decorative fountains and ponds.
 More than 500 different trees and shrubs, many rare to South Carolina, can be found on the grounds.
 The arboretum is free and open to the public.